Skip to main content

 - Do not install new packages without asking

-- Only modify files I mentioned
+- Only modify the files I mention

-- [any other hard rules]
+- [any other hard rules for this request]

-STACK: Next.js 14, Supabase, Tailwind
+STACK: Next.js 14, Supabase, Tailwind, Stripe (already installed)

 CONSTRAINTS: